rithish1126/Snow_Flake_Assignment/Peer_review.md

 # Arin's Approach

-1)Arin creates three roles: Admin, Developer, and PII then forms relations by granting access according to hierarcy given 2)Arin then created a warehouse with medium storage size for the assignment, which is used to store the data.
+1) Arin creates three roles: Admin, Developer, and PII then forms relations by granting access according to hierarcy given
+2) Arin then created a warehouse with medium storage size for the assignment, which is used to store the data.
-3)Grants privilages to admin before switching role to admin 4)Then a database and schema are created
+3) Grants privilages to admin before switching role to admin
+4) Then a database and schema are created
-6)External stage was created attached with the s3 bucket which had the csv file , this data was then transfered to an employee table on snowflake
+6) External stage was created attached with the s3 bucket which had the csv file , this data was then transfered to an employee table on    snowflake
-7)A variant table was created using the parse json method from the local stage 8)Arin then creates an stage to store a parquet file of the data then sees the data in the stage 9)Arin creates masking policies for the PII role for the email and salary columns of the employees' table, and alters the table to implement these policies.
+7) A variant table was created using the parse json method from the local stage
+8) Arin then creates an stage to store a parquet file of the data then sees the data in the stage
+9) Arin creates masking policies for the PII role for the email and salary columns of the employees' table, and alters the table to implement these policies.
-10)Grants permissions to the Developer role to use the warehouse, database, and schema and select from the employees' table to verify masking
+10) Grants permissions to the Developer role to use the warehouse, database, and schema and select from the employees' table to verify masking